-• Our School is aware that they must inform the Kirklees Education Safeguarding Service when using part time timetables for pupils and follow the part time timetable guidance
+Our School is aware that they must follow the Kirklees Part Time Timetable Guidance and inform the Kirklees Education Safeguarding Service if a part time timetable arrangement has been agreed.

 Education Safeguarding Resources | Kirklees Business Solutions

 Suspensions and Exclusions

 • When we are considering suspending or excluding a vulnerable pupil or a pupil who is subject to a S47 Child Protection plan, there have previously been child protection concerns or the family is subject to a court order in relation to education, we will undertake an informed (multi-agency where other professionals are involved) assessment prior to making the decision to exclude or suspend.
 In the event of a one-off serious incident resulting in an immediate decision to permanently exclude, the assessment must be completed before convening a meeting of the Governing body.